18F/uswds-jekyll/pages/home.md

 ## Find out how SCINet can enable your Research

 Look at our [use cases](/uses/), Read what other ARS scientists are posting on our [community forum](https://try.discourse.org) or contact your [SCINet Advisory counsel representative](/about/people) or your [local technical and or science engagement coordinator](/about/people) to learn  more.
-You can get get the process started by requesting an account right now.
+You can get the process started by requesting an account right now.
 {: .usa-font-lead }

 [Get an account](signup){: .usa-button .usa-button-big }